-How to Feel At Home in Vienna, While Attending German Classes (Part 1)
+How to Feel At Home in Vienna While Attending German Classes (Part 1)

 Why Vienna, You Ask?

-Now you, as hundreds of others, are living in Vienna as of recently and are going through a trying and tiring process of integrating linguistically and culturally in a new country with its own set of rules, social and otherwise.
-Whether you are European, African, American or Asian is not particularly relevant in this case, because for the matter at hand no one is immune.
+Now you, as hundreds of others, are living in Vienna as of recently and are going through a trying and tiring process of adapting linguistically and culturally to a new country with its own set of rules, social and otherwise.
+Whether you are European, African, American, or Asian is not particularly relevant in this case, because for the matter at hand, no one is immune.
 Learning the language holds great importance and value in your journey of settling in and feeling at home.
 It is however no secret that it is a difficult undertaking – one which can nevertheless become less of a burden with the use of meaningful and personalized daily or weekly routines.
 The easiest way to not feel like an outsider 24/7 is, surprise-suprise, to not act like one.
 It is a fake-it-till-you-make-it kind of situation.

-Tips for Life Outside German Classes
+Tips for After German Classes

 So let’s get right into newcomer remedies for immersing oneself in the Viennese lifestyle, from maximizing the benefits of time spent in public transport to delving into Vienna’s coffee culture and cultural institutions.

-Public Transport Is Your Friend
+Public Transport is Your Friend

 Public transport will be your new best friend, no questions asked.
 It is everywhere, ready to take you to your next destination, but this is not all it offers.
 Besides taking you from point A to point B, it also allows a unique first-hand experience of the order of things in Vienna – it is your first gateway to cultural Do’s and Don’ts as well as a pretty cool means of peeping through the keyhole of Viennese society.

 Rule No.1 of public transport etiquette is essentially to not talk.
 No, seriously.
 An individual’s private sphere in Vienna is sacred and that includes sounds, too.
 Being loud on the phone is a big no-no, often resulting in angry side-glances from everyone in your vicinity and rarely but possibly, also a comment about how inappropriate your behavior is.
-So, if you want to facetime your dad, who is super excited to see you/talk to you and also wants to bring into frame everyone who is around including the family pet, the tram / bus / ubahn is not the place to do it!
-If you are travelling with a friend, remember to keep your voice volume down, if you talk at all.
+So, if you want to facetime your friend, who is super excited to see you/talk to you and also wants to bring into frame everyone who is around including their pet, the tram / bus / ubahn is not the place to do it!
+If you are traveling with a friend, remember to keep your voice volume down, if you talk at all.

 Time spent in public transport is nonetheless a God-given gift towards your goal.
 You are expected to stay quiet, which gives you an amazing opportunity for the development of many helpful routines in your endeavor of blending and fitting in.
 Besides doing homework for INNES when taking public transport, people-watching is a great pastime activity for two reasons.
 First, it allows you to observe how people behave and what activities are acceptable and encouraged in such spaces.
 Second, it offers the time and the appropriate conditions to mimic said behaviors which are culturally valuable.